gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

    - catalog_admin
    - itil
    - rest_service
+   - import_transformer

+  ..
+NOTE:: The import_transformer role is only needed for creating incidents in SNOW.

   ..
 IMPORTANT:: When using ServiceNow version London, the following steps must also be performed.
 An administrator needs to modify the access permissions on the 'catalog_script_client' and 'io_set_item' tables.
 This is performed by ensuring the 'Can create', 'Can update', and 'Can Delete' are checked under Application Access for 'All application scopes' for these tables.